What is an approved Family Day Home?

 Family Day Homes are available to infants, toddlers and pre-school children whose parents are working, attending school or job searching.

-A Provider can care for up to 6 children, including her own children.
+An Educator can care for up to 6 children, including her own children.
 No more than 2 children may be under the age of 2, and not more than 3 children under the age of 3.

 What would my child do in a Family Day Home?